XiaowenMa/cpp-projects/README.md

 # Overview

 This folder contains the projects from course Object-Oriented Software Laboratory.
-It is composed of 5 projects, Lab1 - Lab3 are individual projects, Lab4 - Lab5 are group projects (group of 3).
+It is composed of 5 projects, Lab1 - Lab3 are individual projects, Lab4 - Lab5 are group projects (Collaborators Github: lizhaoqi99 clairezb).
 The projects are designed and constructed to learn C++ programming in developing a C++ game step by step and a simulation software of file system.
 All codes are written in C++.

 # Lab1 - Basic C++ Program Structure and Data Movement